Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 Kid-Friendly Dining Experiences

-Treat your family to adorable dining experiences at "kawaii" themed cafes and restaurants in Tokyo's Harajuku district.
+Treat your family to adorable dining experiences and discover the full range of Japanese food in Tokyo's Harajuku district.
 Join the Crazy Cute Kawaii Food Tour for a delightful adventure!

 Cute pair of sweet Totoro cream puffs from the Ghibli Café